 Masterbatch providers can further differentiate their portfolio with Einar® as the world’s only brand of plant-based additives produced in fully carbon-neutral facilities, thus contributing to the reduction of the carbon footprint across the entire value chain from the raw materials to the end products.
 Moreover, the low concentrations and natural composition of our additives will not interfere with mechanical nor with chemical end-of-life recycling schemes in an emerging circular plastics economy.
 At the same time, they can enable thinner packaging without compromising food safety or electronic integrity.

-In a market where the final products are being optimised to be mono-material or to use less material with the aim to increase recyclability and reduce resource consumption, thin-walled packaging and laminated films are gaining grounds.
+In a market where the final products are being optimised to be mono-material or to use less material with the aim to increase recyclability and reduce resource consumption, thin-walled packaging and laminated films are gaining ground.
 These are demanding solutions in which a sufficient anti-stat or anti-fog coverage can be difficult to achieve.
 Here, our Einar® line of products can equip masterbatch producers with efficient solutions to meet their packaging customers’ needs.

 A diversified portfolio of anti-stats and anti-fogs